-You’ve seen The Beach.
+DYou’ve seen The Beach.
 You’ve pictured yourself sipping something sweet out of a coconut while the crystalline waters lap against the limestone karsts.
 You know Thailand’s a looker; but this place isn’t just about beaches.
 From thick jungles to mountain vistas, golden temples to jade-coloured lakes, beauty comes in many forms in this part of the world.
-Here’s my pick of the most beautiful destinations in Thailand.
+So, in honour of Contiki trips to Thailand being BACK.
+ON. here’s my pick of the most beautiful destinations in Thailand.

 Doi Inthanon National Park